CromwellCMS/Cromwell/website/docs/development/redirects.md

 registerRedirect / registerRewrite accept:
 - **ruleName**`:string` - Unique name (id) of your redirect/rewrite rule.
 Make sure to use your own Plugin name to avoid collisions with other Plugins.
 - **redirect**[`:TCmsRedirect`](../api/modules/common.md#tcmsredirect) - Redirect/rewrite object config as in `cmsconfig.json` example, or a function as in example above.
 The function will be executed against each request at the server and for each route change at the frontend.

+The rule will be applied after Plugin install/update.